YossiSaadi/twitterbot/README.md

 Add your Twitter, Giphy & CoinMarketCap API keys to the 'configApiKeys.js' file
 ## Running Instructions
 One of two ways:
-1. run it locally:
+1. Run it locally:
   After installation finished that type "npm start" and the bot would be working according to the intervals
-2. run it on Heroku
+2. Run it on Heroku
   Go to Heroku and upload the files to your account

 Heroku takes the ‘main’ set, and run it continuously.
 On startup the bot tweets: “Starting Bot in Heroku!”.
 In the code there's intervals for the features:
-  Every 1 hour the bot tweets the top 3 cryptocurrency ‘name’ & ‘price’ with related photo
+  1. Every 1 hour the bot tweets the top 3 cryptocurrency ‘name’ & ‘price’ with related photo
-  Every 1.5 hours the bot retweets a tweet that contains the hashtag ‘#LiveSport’
+  2. Every 1.5 hours the bot retweets a tweet that contains the hashtag ‘#LiveSport’
-  Every 2 hours the bot replies to a tweet that contains the hashtag ‘#LiveSport’ with a sports related gif
+  3. Every 2 hours the bot replies to a tweet that contains the hashtag ‘#LiveSport’ with a sports related gif
-  Every 12 hours the bot tweets “This Bot is stille ALIVE !”
+  4. Every 12 hours the bot tweets “This Bot is stille ALIVE !”

 ## Then GoTO
 https://twitter.com/YOUR_TWITTER_ACCOUNT